Insurance Pricing Forecast Using XGBoost Regressor

 The next step is to use binary analysis on the target.
 In other words, we look at each trait and figure out how it fits with the goal.

 How we do this changes based on whether the trait is a number or a set of words.
-A scatterplot will be used for numerical features and a boxplot will be used for category features.
+We'll use a scatterplot for numerical features and a boxplot for categorical features.

 Numeric features